sovware/directorist/readme.txt

 == Privacy Policy ==

+We use WordPress REST API to confirm the authenticity of a user attempting to gain access to directorist account to manage and install themes and extensions.

 Directorist – Business Directory Plugin uses Appsero SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**